mrcook/retroio/amstrad/docs.md

 This simple system is used by CPC computers if the first physical sector is:

-- 41h: A System formatted disc:
+    41h - A System formatted disc:

-         single sided, single track, 40 tracks, 9 sectors/track, 512-byte sectors,
+          single sided, single track,
+          40 tracks, 9 sectors/track, 512-byte sectors,
           2 reserved tracks, 1k blocks,
           2 directory blocks,
           gap lengths 2Ah and 52h,
           bootable

-- C1h: A Data formatted disc:
+    C1h - A Data formatted disc:

-         single sided, single track, 40 tracks, 9 sectors/track, 512-byte sectors,
+          single sided, single track,
+          40 tracks, 9 sectors/track, 512-byte sectors,
           no reserved tracks, 1k blocks,
           2 directory blocks,
           gap lengths 2Ah and 52h,
           not bootable

 In addition to the XDPB system, the PCW and Spectrum +3 can determine the format of a disc from a 16-byte record on track 0, head 0, physical sector 1.

-If all bytes of the spec are 0E5h, it should be assumed that the disc is a 173k PCW/Spectrum +3 disc, ie:
+If all bytes of the spec are `0E5h`, it should be assumed that the disc is a 173k PCW/Spectrum +3 disc, ie:

-  single sided, single track, 40 tracks, 9 sectors/track, 512-byte sectors,
+    single sided, single track
+    40 tracks, 9 sectors/track, 512-byte sectors
-  1 reserved track, 1k blocks,
+    1 reserved track, 1k blocks
-  2 directory blocks,
+    2 directory blocks
-  gap lengths 2Ah and 52h,
+    gap lengths 2Ah and 52h
     not bootable

-PCW16 extended boot record
+#### PCW16 extended boot record

 The "boot record" system has been extended in PCW16 CP/M (BIOS 0.09 and later).
-The extension is intended to allow a CP/M "partition" on a DOS-formatted floppy disc.
+The extension is intended to allow a CP/M _partition_ on a DOS-formatted floppy disc.

 An extended boot sector (cylinder 0, head 0, sector 1) has the following characteristics:

-- First byte is 0E9h or 0EBh
+  - First byte is `0E9h` or `0EBh`
-- Where DOS expects the disc label to be (at sector + 2Bh) there are 11 ASCII bytes of the form `CP/M????DSK`, where "?" can be any character.
+  - Where DOS expects the disc label to be (at `sector + 2Bh`) there are 11 ASCII bytes of the form `CP/M????DSK`, where `?` can be any character.
-- At sector + 7Ch are the four ASCII bytes "CP/M"
+  - At `sector + 7Ch` are the four ASCII bytes `CP/M`
-- At sector + 80h is the disc specification as described above.
+  - At `sector + 80h` is the disc specification as described above.

 ### Boot Sector